dancespiele/dancespiele_api/README.md

 ### Issues

-**Dancespiele API doesn't shutdown with Ctrl-C:** For now you need to kill the process to shutdown the API.
+**Spielcrypto API doesn't shutdown with Ctrl-C:** For now you need to kill the process to shutdown the API.
 I'm trying to figure out how to fix this issue

 ## Do you like Dancespiele apps?
 If you like Dancespiele apps, help me supporting the projects: